 - Luke Skywalker, in Return of the Jedi gets this while hiding during the duel with Vader, while Vader is taunting him about his sister.
 Presumably intended to demonstrate Luke being conflicted and tempted to give in to his anger.

-- Also happens to Anakin Skywalker in Revenge of the Sith when he pledges allegiance to Palpatine.
+- Anakin Skywalker in Revenge of the Sith when he pledges allegiance to Palpatine.

 - For a slightly different version, Palpatine's face is shadowed by his deep hood, but only the top half—you can still see his mouth and chin just fine, and sometimes his nose.
 Occasionally light glints off his eyes for an overall creepy effect.

-- Kurtz throughout his appearances in Apocalypse Now.
+- Kurtz throughout his appearances.
 Word has it Coppola did this in order to compensate for Marlon Brando's lackluster performance and the fact that he turned up for the filming morbidly obese rather than built as the script had called for.

 - There's also a shot of Martin Sheen with his face half-covered in shadow and half in light while another character is talking about how every man has both good and evil in them.